latex3/latex3/l3packages/README.md

 The `l3packages` collection contains implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Designer Interface.
-The packages here are considered broadly stable (The LaTeX3 Project does not expect the interfaces to alter radically).
+The packages here are considered broadly stable (The LaTeX Project does not expect the interfaces to alter radically).
 These packages are build on LaTeX2e conventions at the interface level, and so may not migrate in the current form to a stand-alone LaTeX3 format.